matthewphsmith/seldon-core/examples/models/research_paper_classification/README.md

 alibi==0.4.0
 ```

-    Writing requirements-dev.txt
+    Overwriting requirements-dev.txt

-And then let's install all of our dependencies locally so we can train and test our model
+We can then use pip to install the requirements above:

 ```python